NguyenDuyCuong/ml-tools/cicle-detector/datasets/bia-7-dataset/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

 The dataset includes 19 images.
-Objects are annotated in YOLOv11 format.
+Objects are annotated in YOLOv8 Oriented Object Detection format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)